SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/8-query-engine.md

 usage: SOFeatureImporter
  -a <adHocTagSet>   (optional) an ID for an ad hoc TagSet, Tags will
-                    either be found or added to this set, a new TagSet will be generated if none is specified here -c                 (optional) whether we are working with compressed input
+                    either be found or added to this set, a new TagSet will be generated if this option is not used -b <batch_size>    (optional) batch-size for the number of features in memory to keep before a flush, will automatically be chosen if not specified, we use 100000 for now -c                 (optional) whether we are working with compressed input
+ -f <featureSet>    (optional) for benchmarking for now, append features
+                    to an existing featureset
  -i <inputFile>     (required) comma separated input files -o <outputFile>    (optional) output file with our resulting key values -r <reference>     (required) the reference ID to attach our FeatureSet